-Steven Harvey has published three books of personal essays as well as his memoir and also edited an anthology of essays called In a Dark Wood: Personal Essays by Men on Middle Age.
-For him, the personal essay is a vivid way to explore the meaning of ordinary experience.
+Steven Harvey has published three collections of personal essays as well as a memoir and a book-length essay.
+He also edited an anthology of essays called In a Dark Wood: Personal Essays by Men on Middle Age.
+For him, personal prose is a vivid way to explore the meaning of ordinary experience.

 A Geometry of Lilies

 What does it mean to live in a typical American family cut adrift from history and tradition and transplanted far from relatives or roots.
 Harvey writes about how the American family learns to 'make do', fashioning its own rituals and myths to celebrate life's joys and register its losses.

 "These ten refined, luminous pieces are in the tradition of the familiar essay, informal and urbane, with an engaging narrator who speaks, as Montaigne did, out of everyday experiences.
 They are familiar in a deeper sense as well, for they dwell on life within a family." --Scott Russell Sanders

 University of Georgia Press (ISBN 0-8203-1890-6)